Wednesday, July 17, 2024

 The principles of paleo

-Paleo diet, is based on the presumed dietary habits of caveman.
-In other words, hunter or gatherer lifestyle who is opportunistic and will eat everything when they find something, while living in harsh and very physically demanding conditions.
+The Paleo diet is based on the presumed dietary habits of cavemen.
+In other words, a hunter or gatherer lifestyle in which they are opportunistic and eat whatever they find, while living in harsh and physically demanding conditions.

-The diet completely eliminates dairy and grains, however retains meat.
-Further, there’s no starchy foods, no alcohol, no sugars (except those found naturally in fruit), and no convenience foods of any sort.
-For a Pagen or Valeo diet I would be required to eliminate animal and their by-products from the diet.
+The diet eliminates dairy and grains but retains meat.
+Furthermore, there are no starchy foods, alcohol, sugars (except those found naturally in fruit), or convenience foods of any kind.
+For a Pagen or Valeo diet, I would have to eliminate animal products from my diet.

-Being a vegetarian (eating eggs and dairy) for over 18 years, and going Vegan and grain-free is a big challenge.
-The biggest fear is where am I going to get my proteins.
-I was able to manage protein intake by regular inclusion of Whey Protein, Plant Protein shakes along with eggs.
-So I am a lot apprehensive
+I've been a vegetarian (eating eggs and dairy) for over 18 years, and transitioning to vegan and grain-free is a huge challenge.
+The biggest concern is where I'm going to get my protein.
+I was able to control my protein intake by regularly consuming Whey Protein, Plant Protein shakes, and eggs.
+So I am a lot nervous.

-There were so few resources on paleo for vegetarians.
-Flustered, I began to wonder if I had met my match in this challenge.
-I was also doing MMA style cardio workouts 45 minutes.
-6 days a week
+There were very few paleo resources for vegetarians.
+Flustered, I began to question whether I had met my match in this challenge.
+I was also doing 45 minutes of MMA-style cardio workouts.
+Here's how I managed 6 days per week.

 Morning